DSC-ASEB/Flutter-Zero-to-Hero-Workshop/README.md

 - Day 2: https://dsc.community.dev/e/mvr69y/

 ## How to
- - Run 'flutter pub get' before running the app
+ - Run 'flutter pub get' in the Vscode terminal before running the app
  - Make sure your AndroidManifest.xml has ACCESS_COARSE_LOCATION and ACCESS_FINE_LOCATION permissions.
  - Run the App in your emulator/ phone (emulators may not show the location correctly)

-workshop conducted by @vinayaksankeet99 & @PRaNavrnambiar
+Workshop conducted by @vinayaksankeet99 & @PranavRNambiar